 In the 1970’s a tool called the Firescope (sometimes called a H&A viewer) was developed by a gemologist named Kazumi Okuda which allowed directed light to reflect off a diamond to view the internal structure of it.
-The idea of the tool is to reflect light onto a diamond under strict viewing conditions, using different colored light set at specific angles to provide an image which should, ideally, display a Hearts and Arrows pattern.
-It is a simple tool which has changed little from its first creation.
+The idea of the tool is to reflect light onto a diamond under strict viewing conditions, using different colored light set at specific angles to provide an image that should, ideally, display a Hearts and Arrows pattern.
+It is a simple tool that has changed little from its first creation.

 The Hearts and Arrows pattern was originally viewed by accident by Kinsaku Yamashita, becoming trademarked in 1988.
-By the early 1990’s, the Hearts and Arrows phenomenon had quickly spread from Japan to America and became the house-hold name that we associate with Super Ideal cut diamonds today.
+By the early 1990’s, the Hearts and Arrows phenomenon had quickly spread from Japan to America and became the household name that we associate with Super Ideal cut diamonds today.

 What to look for in viewing Hearts and Arrows

 When viewing a diamond, as we have covered above, it should contain 8 hearts and 8 arrows but the placing, symmetry and size of these shapes plays an important part in the actual grading of a Hearts and Arrows diamond.
 What you should be looking for are: